Universiteit Leiden

 The terms of employment and legal status of employees is specified in the CAO of Dutch Universities.

-Also see regulations that have been agreed on in the Local Consultative Body.
+Some of the regulations that have been agreed on in the Local Consultative Body are:

-The Executive Board informs the union delegations at least once per year about general developments at the University and future expectations.
+The Executive Board informs the LCB at least once per year about general developments at the University and future expectations.
 This could relate to:

 This website uses cookies.
 More information.